Internal diffraction dynamics of trilobite molecules: Theoretical framework and Methodology

 \section{Theoretical framework and Methodology}

 We begin by characterizing the electronic interaction between the constituents of our system and model the electronic Hamiltonian for the ULRM.
 The salient features of the trilobite state are highlighted and their effects on the vibrational dynamics of the ULRM are discussed.
 We then present the time-dependent Schrödinger equation that governs the internal nuclear dynamics of the ULRM.
+Throughout our work, the system and the results are presented and analysed in atomic units (a.u.) unless explicitly mentioned otherwise.